-Here you should describe in detail your approach and plans to providing a range of access activities.
-You should describe your target audiences, access activities and means of evaluation.
-All but the smallest archive services will undertake some form of this work independently, but most services will also undertake such access work in partnership with others.
+Here you should describe in detail your approach and plans to providing a range of access and engagement activities.
+You should describe your target audiences, engagement activities and means of evaluation.
+All but the smallest archive services will undertake some form of this work independently, but most services will also undertake such work in partnership with others.

-The main focus for these archive services is not standardised but may be to serve internal users.
-Internal users should be aware of the archive service and how to access it.
+The main focus for these archive services is not standardised but may be to serve internal stakeholders.
+Internal stakeholders should be aware of the archive service and how to engage with it.
 The archive service should use a variety of promotional methods to reach their target audiences and should test these methods.

-Planning documentation on access improvements
+Planning documentation on access and engagement improvements

-Service Improvement plan Publicity/communications plan Volunteering strategy Corporate heritage strategy Access plan Audience development plan Learning plan Cataloguing plan/Catalogue backlog plan Forward plan Heritage Lottery Fund Activity plan
+Service Improvement plan Audience development plan Publicity/communications plan Volunteering strategy Corporate heritage strategy Access plan Inclusion plan Learning plan Cataloguing plan/Catalogue backlog plan Forward plan Heritage Lottery Fund Activity plan